 If you have a KML file from an older version of Google Earth, you can open it in Google Earth.

-- Using the web browser on your computer, open Google Earth.
+- On your computer, open Google Earth.

 - On the left, click Projects .

 - To add a file directly to your computer, select Import KML File.

 - To add a file from your Google Drive or a shared file, select Import KML file from Drive.

 - Select the KML file you want to open.

 You can view most simple KML files with Google Earth for Chrome (version 9) or in the Google Earth app on your mobile device.

 If you’re unable to view complex KML files, use Google Earth for desktop (version 7), which supports all KML features.